aminbiography/Google-Digital-Marketing---E-commerce-Professional-Certificate/Projects/Perform a competitive analysis-C-06-M-01-README.md

 ## **Project Scenario:**

-You are part of an e-commerce company specializing in home goods.
+I am part of an e-commerce company specializing in home goods.
 The company plans to launch a new online store, **Bath EcoShop**, which will focus on **sustainable and eco-friendly bath products**, beginning with **organic bath towels**.
 To prepare for the launch, you were asked to conduct **secondary market research** and perform a **competitive analysis** of three existing brands that sell eco-friendly bath towels.
 The goal was to identify how competitors position their products, manage marketing strategies, and serve customers.

 ---